brettalanmeyer/ping-pong/README.md

 * run script `/home/pi/ping-pong/ping-pong-controls.py`

-TODO
+## TODO

-Fix doubles opponent stats
+* Switch avatars when switching sides for singles

-put getMatchType() somewhere shared
+* add link to leaderboard for each matchtype to notifications when a matches end

-try to put skype stuff in this app if possible
+* avatars on doubles score board

-Put ELO on match score board?
+* put getMatchType() somewhere shared

-Finish Tests - try to revert all data entered from a certain point
+* Finish Tests - try to create sqlite engine for testing db

-Make method names consistent: deleteByMatch(match) or deleteByMatchId(id)
+* Fix doubles opponent stats

-Report of avg time people play per day
+* Make method names consistent: deleteByMatch(match) or deleteByMatchId(id)

-Report of ELO with variability of initial rank and k value
+* manual entry of scores due to connection lost or otherwise

-manual entry of scores due to connection lost or otherwise
+* Put ELO on match score board?

-smack talk AI
+* Report of avg time people play per day

-avatars on score boards
+* Report of ELO with variability of initial rank and k value

-add link to leaderboard for each matchtype to notifications when a matches end link to leaderboard of the correct matchtype when reporting match results
+* smack talk AI

-Add Dave Thomas
+* Dave Thomas

-Leaderboard:
+* try to put skype stuff in this app if possible
-	current win/loss streak
+* win streak
-	current point streak
+* loss streak
-	highest win/lost streak
+* remove points on nines
-	highest point streak
+* possibly remove 0 stat players from main leaderboard, or at least put them in rows below footer

 Delegate Python Process
 	screen python run.py